mincho-js/mincho/packages/react/README.md

 ### Value Semantics

-The scoped React JSX types define the `css` prop value as `ComplexCSSRule | ClassPrimitive`, not the full recursive `ClassValue` type.
+The scoped React JSX types define the `css` prop value as `ComplexCSSRule | ClassPrimitive` plus the supported recursive array helper, not the full recursive `ClassValue` type.
 The primitive side reuses the existing exported `ClassPrimitive` that backs `cx(...)`; React does not duplicate it with a JSX-only union.
-Object and array syntax belongs to CSS-rule and composition semantics.
+Object and array syntax belongs to CSS-rule and composition semantics, while nested dynamic arrays are limited to the compile-away shapes documented below.

 - Inline object and array expressions are CSS-rule mode through `css(...)`, so `<div css={{ color: "red" }} />` extracts a Mincho CSS rule.
 Transparent direct wrappers keep that mode, including `<div css={{ color: "red" }!} />`, `<div css={{ color: "red" } as const} />`, `<div css={{ color: "red" } satisfies ComplexCSSRule} />`, and `<div css={({ color: "red" })} />`.
 - Strings are class values, not raw CSS declarations.
 Bare string-literal class values such as `<div css="base" />` and `<div css={"base"} />` lower directly to `className="base"` without `cx(...)` when no explicit `className` or spread-derived `className` must be merged.